 3. Improving Knowledge Retention Through Microlearning

 As the volume of information required to perform modern jobs increases, traditional, long-form training modules have become increasingly inefficient.
-The forgetting curve posits that learners forget approximately 50% of new information within a day if it is not reinforced.
+Hermann Ebbinghaus’s research on the forgetting curve, first published in 1885, established that learners forget approximately 50% of new information within 24 hours without reinforcement—a finding that modern cognitive science has consistently validated.

 To combat this, online learning platforms are integrating microlearning into their course design.
 Microlearning delivers educational content in small, focused units, typically lasting between three and ten minutes.
 These bite-sized lessons are easier to consume between meetings, during commutes, or alongside daily responsibilities.

 Microlearning aligns with how the human brain processes information, reducing cognitive load.
-It also uses the spacing effect or the practice of revisiting information at strategic intervals to move it from short-term to long-term memory.
+It also utilizes the spacing effect—the practice of revisiting information at strategic intervals to move it from short-term to long-term memory.

 Beyond cognitive benefits, microlearning offers substantial operational advantages.
-Content modules can be developed more quickly and at half the cost of traditional e-learning courses.
+According to research from the Journal of Applied Psychology, microlearning content can be developed more quickly and at significantly reduced costs compared to traditional e-learning courses.
 This agility is critical for companies needing to roll out rapid updates on new product information, compliance requirements, or technological tools.

 It might seem ironic to say that learning through a computer makes us more human, but it’s true.